vemonet/openroute-mcp/README.md

 >
 > You can click the wrench and screwdriver button 🛠️ (`Select Tools...`) to enable/disable specific tools

-> More details available in [the official docs](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 > [!CAUTION]
 >
 > The routes created on a public MCP server will be publicly available to anyone.

+> More details available in [the VSCode MCP official docs](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 ### ⌨️ Use stdio transport